nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * :file:`prj.conf` - Configuration file common for all build targets
 * :file:`boards/thingy91_nrf9160_ns.conf` - Configuration file specific for Thingy:91.
 This file is automatically merged with the :file:`prj.conf` file when you build for the ``thingy91_nrf9160_ns`` build target.
 * :file:`boards/nrf9160dk_nrf9160_ns.conf` - Configuration file specific for nRF9160 DK.
 This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9160dk_nrf9160_ns`` build target.
-* :file:`overlay-aws.conf` - Configuration file to set AWS as cloud provider.
+* :file:`overlay-aws.conf` - Configuration file that enables communication with AWS IoT Core.
-* :file:`overlay-azure.conf` - Configuration file to set Azure as cloud provider.
+* :file:`overlay-azure.conf` - Configuration file that enables communication with Azure IoT Hub.
-* :file:`overlay-pgps.conf` - Configuration file to enable P-GPS.
+* :file:`overlay-pgps.conf` - Configuration file that enables P-GPS.
 * :file:`overlay-low-power.conf` - Configuration file that achieves the lowest power consumption by disabling features that consume extra power, such as LED control and logging.
 * :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities and enables the debug module.
 * :file:`overlay-memfault.conf` - Configuration file that enables `Memfault`_.
-To take advantage of all Memfault features in the application, you must build Memfault with the debug module enabled.
-To enable the debug module, include both :file:`overlay-debug.conf` and :file:`overlay-memfault.conf` in the ``west build`` command.
 * :file:`overlay-carrier.conf` - Configuration file that adds |NCS| :ref:`liblwm2m_carrier_readme` support.
 See :ref:`atv2_lwm2m_carrier_support` for more information.
 * :file:`boards/<BOARD>/led_state_def.h` - Header file that describes the LED behavior of the CAF LEDs module.